The Covid-19 pandemic created a situation where a large proportion of our population could not safely attend their regular work places.

-Now over a year on from the original UK lock-down there has been a gradual return of staff to the offices that were once the hub of their working lives.
+Now a couple of years on from the original UK lock-down there has been a gradual return of staff to the offices that were once the hub of their working lives.
 But a great deal has changed and upon returning into the office not only employees, but employers have realised that indeed there are certain benefits to utilising a flexible workforce.
 Such benefits include as reduced physical overheads i.e. rent and facilities, improved attendance, better employee retention and increased productivity.

 What is a hybrid work model?